 4 Chi KN, Sandhu S, Smith MR, et al. Niraparib plus abiraterone acetate with prednisone in patients with metastatic castration-resistant prostate cancer and homologous recombination repair gene alterations: second interim analysis of the randomized phase III MAGNITUDE trial.
 Ann Oncol.
 2023;34(9):772-782.

-5 Chi K, Castro E, Attard G, et al. Niraparib (NIRA) with abiraterone acetate plus prednisone (AAP) as first-line (1L) therapy in patients (pts) with metastatic castration-resistant prostate cancer (mCRPC) and homologous recombination repair (HRR) gene alterations: three-year update and final analysis (FA) of MAGNITUDE.
-Oral presentation presented at: European Society of Medical Oncology (ESMO) Congress; October 20-24, 2023; Madrid, Spain.
+5 Chi KN, Castro E, Attard G, et al. Niraparib (NIRA) with abiraterone acetate plus prednisone (AAP) as first-line (1L) therapy in patients (pts) with metastatic castration-resistant prostate cancer (mCRPC) and homologous recombination repair (HRR) gene alterations: three-year update and final analysis of MAGNITUDE.
+Oral Presentation presented at: European Society of Medical Oncology (ESMO) Congress; October 20-24, 2023; Madrid, Spain.

-7 Chi KN, Rathkopf DE, Smith MR, et al. Phase 3 MAGNITUDE study: first results of niraparib (NIRA) with abiraterone acetate and prednisone (AAP) as first-line therapy in patients (pts) with metastatic castration-resistant prostate cancer (mCRPC) with and without homologous recombination repair (HRR) gene alterations.
-Oral presentation presented at: American Society of Clinical Oncology (ASCO) Genitourinary Cancers Symposium; February 17-19, 2022; San Francisco, CA.
+6 Chi KN, Rathkopf DE, Smith MR, et al. Phase 3 MAGNITUDE study: first results of niraparib (NIRA) with abiraterone acetate and prednisone (AAP) as first-line therapy in patients (pts) with metastatic castration-resistant prostate cancer (mCRPC) with and without homologous recombination repair (HRR) gene alterations.
+Oral Presentation presented at: American Society of Clinical Oncology (ASCO) Genitourinary Cancers Symposium; February 17-19, 2022; San Francisco, CA.